 Adelaide is nice in itself, the Barossa is awesome and if you're into wine you can spend a lot of time there, the Finders Ranges offer beautiful mountain desert experiences.
 Kangaroo Island is a nature lover's paradise.
 The beaches are also wonderful, areas like Robe are exceptionally popular, and if you want an adventure to the west I remember Ceduna as being lovely.
 The Coorong is incredible and birds abound on its wild and windswept sand reaches and wetlands.
 To the east areas like Mt Gambier and the limestone caves of Princess Margaret are a different experience again.
 To the north Coober Pedy is another unique experience.

-South Australia is vast and varied and I'm so pleased you have lots of time to spend there as there's SO much to see. about 7 years ago
+South Australia is vast and varied and I'm so pleased you have lots of time to spend there as there's SO much to see. over 7 years ago

 For short trips from city (30-60 mins driving), the Adelaide Hills are really beautiful and there are some nice walks (also some nice wineries!).
 Although give Hahndorf a miss unless you fancy a mega dose of Tourist Town.